Tortuga Foundation

 Funding Priorities

-The Tortuga Foundation focuses on four core program areas:
+The Tortuga Foundation focuses on four core programme areas:

-Land and Water Conservation: The foundation's primary focus area, supporting land trusts, conservation organizations, and wildlife protection efforts primarily in the northeastern United States.
+Land and Water Conservation: The foundation's primary focus area, supporting land trusts, conservation organisations, and wildlife protection efforts primarily in the northeastern United States.

-Climate and Clean Energy: Supporting climate policy organizations, renewable energy advocacy, and environmental law centers.
+Climate and Clean Energy: Supporting climate policy organisations, renewable energy advocacy, and environmental law centres.

 Regenerative Agriculture: Funding initiatives that promote sustainable and regenerative farming practices.

-Reproductive Health: Supporting reproductive rights organizations, family planning services, and abortion access advocacy.
+Reproductive Health: Supporting reproductive rights organisations, family planning services, and abortion access advocacy.

 Grant amounts typically range from $5,000 to $370,000, with a median grant size of $75,000.